brigadecore/brigade/docs/content/topics/genericgateway.md

 ### Calling the SimpleEvents endpoint

-When calling the Generic Gateway `simpleevents` endpoint, you must include a SimpleEvent with a custom JSON payload such as:
+When calling the Generic Gateway endpoint for a `simpleevent` (currently this is `/simpleevents/v1`), you must include a SimpleEvent with a custom JSON payload such as:

 ```json
 {